LSC-40029 - Biomedical Ethics and Grant Proposal

 None

 Identification and frank evaluation of ethical issues are essential key aspects of any professional or researcher working within Biomedical Science.
-However, these concerns are often over looked or trivialised by students or young professionals.
+However, these concerns are often over looked or trivialised by career-young professionals.
 This module introduces some of the cornerstones to be considered when taking a systematic approach to ethical challenges.
-Students will work together to discuss real case studies in order to fully appreciate the potential impact ethics can have on patients, health workers and researchers alike.
+You will work together to discuss real case studies in order to fully appreciate the potential impact ethics can have on patients, health workers and researchers alike.

-Throughout this module Biomedical Science students are encouraged to take personal responsibility for their learning as they begin to explore their own area of personal interest within the field.
-All students will gain vital professional and employability skills as they are guided into sharing best practice and encouraged to think about new and innovative approaches to existing scientific problems.
+Throughout this module you are encouraged to take personal responsibility for your learning as you begin to explore your own personal area of interest within the field.
+You will develop vital professional and employability skills as you are guided into sharing best practice and encouraged to think about new and innovative approaches to existing scientific problems.

-Finally, this module concludes with a thorough analysis of the grant application process, thereby equipping students with the essential skills often required at the very outset of new research or project opportunities.
+This module concludes with an analysis of the grant application process, giving you an insight into the essential skills that are often required at the very outset of new research or projects.

 Aims